Shamir's secret sharing: Solution using finite field arithmetic

 There are $p$ possible values for $a_1$.
 She knows that $[448,445,442,\ldots]$ always decreases by 3, so if $p$ were divisible by $3$ she could conclude $a_1\in[1, 4, 7, \ldots]$.
 However, $p$ is prime, so she can not conclude this.
 Thus, using a finite field avoids this possible attack.

 Also, even though Eve can conclude that $S\equiv 1046+2a_2 \pmod{1613}$, it does not provide any additional information, since the "wrapping around" behavior of modular arithmetic prevents the leakage of "S is even", unlike the example with integer arithmetic above.

 Python code

 For purposes of keeping the code clearer, a prime field is used here.
-In practice, for convenience a scheme constructed using a smaller binary field may be separately applied to small substrings of bits of the secret (e.g. GF(256) for byte-wise application), without loss of security.
+In practice, for convenience a scheme constructed using a smaller binary field may be separately applied to small substrings of bits of the secret (e.g. GF(256) for byte-wise application, where GF is Galois Field), without loss of security.
 The strict condition that the size of the field must be larger than the number of shares must still be respected (e.g., if the number of shares could exceed 255, the field GF(256) might be replaced by say GF(65536)).